Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Harmonic Forms with Decay on the Eguchi-Hanson Space

 \end{proposition}

 The connection between the Laplacian on Eguchi-Hanson space and its cone is described in the following results taken from \cite[Section 4]{Karigiannis2020a} which were developed in \cite{Lockhart1985,Lockhart1987}.
-Much more can be said than is stated here but we will not need this.
+The theory works for a much bigger class of operators, but we will only reproduce it for the Laplacian here.
+It turns out that the main work in proving this proposition is showing that there are no harmonic $2$-forms on $\XEH$ asymptotic to a non-zero element of the six-dimensional space of harmonic forms of rate $-2$ on the cone from \cref{proposition:harmonic-on-eguchi-cone}.

 \begin{definition} Let $M$ be asymptotically conical and let the notation be as in \cref{definition:asymptotically-conical}.
 Denote by $\varrho:C(\Sigma) \rightarrow \R_{\geq 0}$ the radius function, and use the same symbol to denote a map from $M$ to $\R_{> 0}$ that agrees with $\phi _* \varrho$ on $\phi(R, \infty) \subset M$.
 Let $E$ be a vector bundle with metric and metric connection $\nabla$ over $M$.
 Then, for $1>p>\infty$, $l \geq 0$, $\lambda \in \R$ denote by $L^p_{l,\lambda}$ the completion of $C^\infty_{\text{cs}}(E)$ with respect to the norm